apache/allura/Allura/docs/getting_started/administration.rst

     ... impressions: 10,
     ... content: 'You can now reimport exported project data.', ... user_role: 'Developer',
-    ... page_regex: '/p/wiki/(home|browse_pages)/',
+    ... page_regex: '(Home|browse_pages)',
     ... page_tool_type: 'wiki'
     ... })

 This will create a notification that will be shown for 10 page views or until the user closes it manually.
-This Notification will be shown only for users with Developer`s rights.
-And if url page is according to `/p/wiki/(home|browse_pages)/` or app tool name is equal to `wiki`.
-An `impressions` value of 0 will show the notification indefinitely (until closed).
+The notification will be shown only for users which have role 'Developer' or higher in one of their projects.
+And if url of the current page is matching regex :code:`(Home|browse_pages)` and app tool type is :code:`wiki`.
+An :code:`impressions` value of 0 will show the notification indefinitely (until closed).
 The notification content can contain HTML.
-Only the most recent notification will be shown, unless it has `active:false`, in which case no notification will be shown.
+Only the most recent notification will be shown, unless it has :code:`active:false`, in which case no notification will be shown.
+:code:`user_role`, :code:`page_regex` and :code:`page_tool_type` are optional.

 .. _delete-projects: